vectara/vectara-docs/www/docs/api-reference/search-apis/interpreting-responses/highlighting.md

 ---
 id: highlighting
 title: Highlighting and Snippet Extraction
-sidebar_label: Highlighting
+sidebar_label: Highlighting and Snippet Extraction
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {Config} from '@site/docs/definitions.md';

-When you receive search results from <Config v="names.product"/>, alongside the result, you'll receive a values for `section` and `offset`.
+When you receive query results from <Config v="names.product"/>, alongside the result, you'll receive a values for `section` and `offset`.
 For example:

 ```json showLineNumbers